Nebula Surround scope setup options

 The default is off, ie. linear blending, which tends to favor the display of peaks.

-Logarithmic blending on the other hand preserves more of the full dynamic range of the data, and gives some visibility to lower levels also.
+Logarithmic blending on the other hand preserves more of the full dynamic range of the data, and also gives some visibility to lower levels.

 Choosing the value for this setting is really matter of taste, although please keep in mind values that above 5 will require a sufficiently powerful graphics card in order to maintain a responsive display.